cow-killer/dualsense-led-configurator/README.md

 ## Prerequisites (besides your DS, obviously)
 * Linux-based operating system
-* Sony's official driver for the DualSense, available in the [AUR](https://aur.archlinux.org/packages/hid-playstation-dkms).
-As it's not in the kernel yet, you'll need to otherwise download the [patches](https://patchwork.kernel.org/project/linux-input/list/?series=404369) and compile the kernel
-* Access to root privileges (the program modifies the values found in `sys/class/leds/playstation::[mac_address]::[name_of_LED]/`)
+* Access to root privileges (the program modifies the values found in `/sys/devices`)
 * Python 3
 * GTK 3
 * Tkinter